scriptweaver1/site/scripts/tech-priest-cute.md

 **Glossary:**

 Mechadendrites - Extra limbs, too many types to list them all, but these ones in specific are tentacle shaped.
-I wonder why? ;)

-Rune priest and Magos Biologis - Ranks in the organization of the character.
+Rune Priest and Magos Biologis - Ranks in the organization of the character.

-Omnissiah - Used as God, hard to separate it from the setting.
+Omnissiah - The Cult Meachanicus God, hard to separate it from the setting.

-**<...>** = Sound Effect
+**<...>** = SFX
 **[...]**   = Actions/Intonations

 **< Ambient dinner/bar sounds >**